MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

     |**TCS Payable Account**|-100|
     |**Sales Account**|-10000|

-## TCS to be calculated on Customer Advance Payment (through General Journal, Cash Receipt Journal)
+## TCS to be calculated on customer advance payment (through general journal, cash receipt journal)

 For example, advance payment received from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”